bik1979/GetData_courseProject/CodeBook.md

 2. Training and test sets have been merged to create only one dataset.

 3. For each of the measurements provided in the initial data sets, only the measurements on the mean and standard deviation have been extracted.
+The rest of variables are dropped.

 4. Variable names in the final data set have been given descriptive variable names.
 These names have been read from `features.txt`, then cleaned, removing parenthesis and replacing minus signs with points, which is a more common format used in R.

-5. Activities in the final data set have been assigned descriptive names.
-These names have been read from the file `activity_labels.txt` and linked then with the final dataset.
+5. Activities in the final data set have been assigned descriptive names instead of numeric identifiers.
+These names have been read from the file `activity_labels.txt` and linked then with the generated tidy dataset.

+6. A new dataset is created from the previously generated tidy dataset, with the average of each variable for each activity and each subject.

+7. The new dataset is written to a text file `tidy_data_avg.txt`